petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 ### Who is affected?

-For clients who use a MySQL version lower than 5.7.28 and if they use the auto-downloaded MySQL connector on DXP U37 or higher.
-For those who manually installed MySQL connector 8.0.28 or higher, upgrading MySEL to 5.7.28 or higher is required.
+Clients who use a MySQL version lower than 5.7.28, especially if they use the auto-downloaded MySQL connector on DXP U37 or higher.
+For those who manually installed MySQL connector 8.0.28 or higher, upgrading MySQL to 5.7.28 or higher is required.

 ### How should I update my code?

-Upgrade MySQL to version 5.7.28 or higher.
-Or set the protocol to TLSv1.2 manually (See https://dev.mysql.com/doc/refman/5.7/en/encrypted-connection-protocols-ciphers.html#encrypted-connection-supported-protocols).
+Upgrade MySQL to version 5.7.28 or higher, or set the protocol to TLSv1.2 manually (See https://dev.mysql.com/doc/refman/5.7/en/encrypted-connection-protocols-ciphers.html#encrypted-connection-supported-protocols).

 ### Why was this change made?
 - This change was made to address security vulnerabilities.